 Pioneering work with bacteriophage led to our discovery of their utility as a powerful, self-adjuvanted immunotherapy platform.
 The foundation of ImmunoPhage is the bacteriophage lambda, or lambda phage, which we selected for its native immunostimulatory capabilities, large and tractable genome, and tolerability profile.
-The highly immunogenic nature of bacteriophage vectors promotes a balanced, coordinated and robust response by both the innate and the cellular and humoral components of the adaptive immune system.
-ImmunoPhage is not only capable of driving T cell responses, but also generates strong B cell mediated antibody responses.
-We believe that the unique features of ImmunoPhage, including the flexibility of antigen design, the ease of platform engineering, its large antigenic capacity, the low cost of goods and the high speed of manufacturing, as well as the enduring stability of our product candidates, have the potential to lead to a paradigm shift in cancer immunotherapies.
+The highly immunogenic nature of bacteriophage promotes a balanced, coordinated and robust response by both the innate and the cellular and humoral components of the adaptive immune system.
+We believe that the unique features of bacteriophage, including the ability to generate both T cell responses and B cell mediated antibody responses, give it the potential to be used in the development of differentiated treatments for cancer.
 The modularity of the ImmunoPhage platform allows for personalized, dynamic substitution of particular phage components to optimize patient therapy.
 Our creation of a phage cocktail expressing multivalent antigens along with the integration of nanobody technology is designed to enhance the utility, precision and therapeutic activity of our product candidates.
-This allows for an adaptive clinical trial design for which we have received positive FDA feedback.
+This allows for an adaptive clinical trial design, which we have discussed with the FDA.
 To date, we have constructed over 25 unique ImmunoPhage configurations in-house in accordance with current good manufacturing practices, or cGMP, and we are continuing to expand our ImmunoPhage library.

-Our lead clinical candidate, SNS-301, is an ImmunoPhage product candidate that we are developing as a treatment for locally advanced unresectable or metastatic SCCHN.
+SNS-301 is an ImmunoPhage product candidate that we are developing as a treatment for locally advanced unresectable or metastatic SCCHN.
 Head and neck cancer is the sixth most common malignancy worldwide, accounting for approximately 6% of all cancer cases, and is responsible for an estimated 1% to 2% of all cancer deaths.
-An estimated 630,000 cases of head and neck cancer are diagnosed annually worldwide, including approximately 50,000 cases in the United States.
+An estimated 650,000 cases of head and neck cancer are diagnosed annually worldwide, including approximately 50,000 cases in the United States.
 Human papilloma virus, or HPV, infection accounts for an estimated 70% of SCCHN cases in the United States.
 The current standard of care in our target patient population is PD-1 inhibition as a single agent or in combination with chemotherapy.
 Despite improvements in diagnoses and disease management, long-term survival rates for patients with SCCHN have not increased significantly over the past 30 years and are among the lowest for major cancers.

 We selected SCCHN as our first indication based on a high unmet patient need, robust scientific rationale, a clearly defined regulatory path and accessibility of these tumors for biopsy.
 SNS-301 has been engineered to produce a targeted immune response against the tumor associated antigen, or TAA, aspartate b-hydroxylase, or ASPH.
 ASPH is found to be overexpressed in 70% to 90% of human malignancies, including SCCHN.
 Expression of ASPH is related to cancer cell growth, invasiveness, and disease progression through the Notch signaling pathway.
-As SCCHN tumors are often lacking intratumoral CD8 T cells, we believe that the addition of SNS-301 has the potential to generate and expand ASPH specific anti-tumor T cells and thereby enhance the efficacy of PD-1 blockade.
+As SCCHN tumors are often lacking intratumoral CD8 T cells, we believe that the addition of SNS-301 has the potential to generate and expand ASPH specific anti-tumor T cells and thereby enhance PD-1 blockade activity.